 If you want to move at the end of your lease, you must give a written 30 day notice.
 Not giving proper notice will result in loss of your security deposit, so please make sure to give at least 30 days notice.
 We don't benefit when tenants lose their security deposits, so we would prefer you give proper notice!

-Unfortunately, that means you will lose your security deposit and may be liable for the rest of the lease term.
+Unfortunately, that means you will lose your security deposit and may be liable for the rest of the lease term, or a Lease Break Fee.
 If you are unsure whether you can fulfill the lease, we strongly suggest you look for rentals accepting shorter lease terms or month-to-month options.

 We keep security deposits in a trust account that is monitored by the state.
 After a tenant vacates and returns keys, we will inspect the property.
 Any cleaning cost or damages beyond normal wear will be charged to the security deposit.
+You must provide us with proof of all final utility bills being paid in full within 25 days after you move out.
 We will provide you with a statement of any costs deducted from the security deposit, along with any refund owed, within 30 days after you vacate.
 If damages exceed the security deposit, we will bill you for the overage.

 No. In many areas of Las Vegas, it is illegal to provide "vacation rental" services.
 In areas where it is legal, you must get a license which involves property inspections and other red tape.
 Therefore, we simply cannot allow any type of "vacation rental", whether through AirBnB or otherwise.
 If you do so anyway, that is a lease violation and grounds for eviction.

 You should call the police immediately.
+If your safety is in danger, call 911.
 Your required renter's insurance may cover damage or losses - check your policy.
 Report the break-in to us as soon as possible.
 Unfortunately, we cannot be responsible for you or your belongings when a break-in occurs — crime can happen anywhere, and landlords cannot prevent that.